-For over 143 years, St. Mary Hospital has been providing affordable and convenient healthcare services to the residents of the City of Hoboken, in the County of Hudson (the "City").
+Since 1863, the hospital located at 308 Willow Street ("hospital") has been providing affordable and convenient healthcare services to the residents of the City of Hoboken, in the County of Hudson (the "City") and surrounding communities.

-It is hereby declared that a serious public emergency exists affecting the health, safety and welfare of the people of the City resulting from the fact that St. Mary Hospital may close, unless the City takes certain actions.
+It is hereby declared that any intended closing or change in ownership of the hospital may create a serious public emergency affecting the health, safety and welfare of the people of the City and the region, unless the City takes certain actions.

-The Legislature of the State of New Jersey (the "State") has recently enacted the Municipal Hospital Authority Law, which authorizes cities to acquire certain existing urban hospitals and to operate them.
+In 2006, the Legislature of the State of New Jersey enacted the Local Hospital Authority Law, N.J.S.A.
+30:9-23.15 et seq., which authorizes cities to create instrumentalities to acquire certain existing urban hospitals and to operate them, including through a manager.

-It is the purpose of this chapter to form such an authority to acquire St. Mary Hospital in order to ensure that the citizens of the City continue to have access to affordable healthcare, to maintain and improve the health and welfare of its citizens and to the extent deemed necessary by the City, for such facilities to obtain the financial support and other resources from the City that are needed to operate.
+It is the purpose of this chapter to form an authority to exercise all powers granted to such an authority under the Local Hospital Authority Law, including but not limited to the acquisition and operation, including through a manager, of the hospital, in order to ensure that the citizens of the City and the region continue to have access to affordable healthcare and to maintain and improve the health and welfare of its citizens.

-The formation of such an authority, the acquisition by such authority of St. Mary Hospital and the operation thereof by such authority is hereby declared to be a public use and purposes.
+The formation of such an authority, the acquisition by such authority of the hospital and the operation thereof by such authority, including through a manager, is hereby declared to be a public use and purposes.

 A certificate of the appointment or reappointment of each Class III public member shall be filed with the Municipal Clerk, and that certificate shall be conclusive evidence of the due and proper appointment of that member.
-A member shall receive no compensation for services, but shall be entitled to reimbursement from the Municipal Hospital Authority for actual expenses necessarily incurred in the discharge of the duties of member.
-The powers of the Municipal Hospital Authority shall be vested in the members thereof in office from time to time.
+A member shall receive no compensation for services, but shall be entitled to reimbursement from the HMHA for actual expenses necessarily incurred in the discharge of the duties of member.
+The powers of the HMHA shall be vested in the members thereof in office from time to time.
 Five voting members shall constitute a quorum for the purpose of conducting business and exercising powers and all other purposes.
-Action may be taken by the Municipal Hospital Authority upon the affirmative vote of the majority, but not less than five of the voting members present, unless in any case the bylaws of the Municipal Hospital Authority shall require a larger number.
-The Municipal Hospital Authority shall select a chairman and a vice-chairman from among the Class III public members, and it may employ an executive director who may be its secretary.
+Action may be taken by the HMHA upon the affirmative vote of the majority, but not less than five of the voting members present, unless in any case the bylaws of the HMHA shall require a larger number.
+The HMHA shall select a chairman and a vice-chairman from among the Class III public members, and it may employ an executive director who may be its secretary.

-For inefficiency or neglect of duty or misconduct in office, a member may be removed by the governing body or officer by which he was appointed; but a member may be removed only after the member has been given a copy of the charges at least 10 days prior to the hearing thereon and has had the opportunity to be heard in person or by counsel.
+For inefficiency or neglect of duty or misconduct in office, a member may be removed by the governing body or officer by whom they were appointed; but a member may be removed only after the member has been given a copy of the charges at least 10 days prior to the hearing thereon and has had the opportunity to be heard in person or by counsel.
 In the event of a removal of a member, a record of the proceedings, together with the charges and findings thereon, shall be filed in the office of the Municipal Clerk.